Can’t Be Erased Campaign Toolkit

 At the state and local level, decision-makers across the country continue to issue book bans and look for other means to restrict students’ access to honest history and a diversity of voices.

-The #CantBeErased campaign pushes back against curriculum censorship and the threats waged on schools and educators who dare to teach true American history and foster inclusion in their classrooms.
-Take action with the tools below.
+• Protect students, educators, librarians, and schools who dare to teach true American history and foster inclusion in their classrooms

 Take Action Against Book Bans